Physician Assistants in Med Spas: Qualified, Trusted, Safe Providers

 • What training have you completed for this device or injectable?

-• Licensure and certifications displayed openly
+• Licensure and certifications displayed openly;

-• A clean, professional setting
+• A clean, professional setting;

-• Transparent consultation and informed consent process
+• Transparent consultation and informed consent process; and

-• Clear answers to questions about training and oversight
+• Clear answers to questions about training and oversight.

 Safe med spas build strong health care teams